zhmcclient/zhmc-ansible-modules/docs/source/modules/zhmc_cpc.rst

 ------------

 - The HMC userid must have these task permissions: 'CPC Details'.
 For CPCs in DMP mode: 'Start', 'Stop'.
 For CPCs in classic mode: 'Activate', 'Deactivate'.
-- The HMC userid must have object-access permissions to these objects: Target CPCs.
+- The HMC userid must have object\-access permissions to these objects: Target CPCs.
 For CPCs in DMP mode: Adapters, partitions, storage groups of target CPCs.
 For CPCs in classic mode: LPARs, activation profiles of target CPCs.